tdemin/tdem.in/content/post/remote-debugging-vscode.md

 The entire sequence can now be started with `task delve`.
-The dependencies ensure Delve is killed beforehand (`scp` won't work if the program is still running), and the binary is build and pushed to the target machine.
+The dependencies ensure Delve is killed beforehand (`scp` won't work if the program is still running), and the binary is built and pushed to the target machine.

 ### Configuring the debugging profile